 This post may contain affiliate links.
 Please read our disclosure policy.

 You know how sometimes stir fry is good and sometimes it’s REALLY good?
-It all comes down to the stir fry sauce and today we’re sharing our Easy Stir Fry Sauce recipe that will ensure your stir fry knocks it out of the park every single time.
+It all comes down to the stir fry sauce and today we’re sharing our Easy Stir Fry Sauce recipe made with hoisin sauce that will ensure your stir fry knocks it out of the park every single time.
 It’s truly the best.
 This recipe has been tested and tweaked and retested and tweaked and it’s absolute perfection.
 Bonus: this stir fry sauce can be made with or without soy sauce.

 Let’s get stir fryin’, shall we?